 Drip makes it easy to onboard and take full advantage of the list segmentation and management tools located in the app.
-I was prompted to either import my list in CSV format, or a simple copy-and-paste method.
-If you’re a smaller business or don’t have import methods set up yet, you can also take advantage of the per-member add tool.
+I was prompted to either import my list in CSV format or a simple copy-and-paste method.
+If you’re a smaller business or don’t have import methods set up yet, you can also use the per-member add tool.

 From the “People” dashboard, you can take action on your list, segment, and more.
-Below are just a few of the perks that’s included with Drip:
+Below are just a few of the perks that are included with Drip:

 - Segmentation and sorting: List segmentation is an especially helpful perk that can boost your open rates and the efficiency of your emails.
 Drip makes this process effortless, no matter how large your list is, offering convenient filtered search and segment save capacities to optimize your list as much as you need.
-You’ll also be able to swap between view options to see key demographic information about your audiences at any time, such as birthday, name, phone, and more.
+You’ll also be able to swap between view options to see key demographic information about your audiences at any time, such as birthdays, name, phone numbers, and more.

 - Active vs. inactive dashboard view: Drip is known for its user-friendly dashboard and platform organization.
-In the “People” tab, you’ll be able to easily see who is deemed active vs. inactive in alignment with sort parameters.
-You can then take action to prune or reactivate, or edit the record directly.
+In the “People” tab, you can easily see who is deemed active vs. inactive in alignment with sort parameters.
+You can then take action to prune or reactivate or edit the record directly.

 - Tags and bulk action operations: As you build and launch your campaigns, you can easily track user actions under the “People” tab.
 Use tags to designate more nuanced and micro-scale segmentation for your customers, and apply using the bulk operations management tool.

-- Pruning and management: Pruning is key to keep your list as agile and useful as possible.
-If you’re dealing with lack of engagement, you can address it in bulk — unsubscribing them from your marketing campaigns and offering additional opportunities to engage elsewhere.
+- Pruning and management: Pruning is key to keeping your list as agile and useful as possible.
+If you’re dealing with a lack of engagement, you can address it in bulk — unsubscribing them from your marketing campaigns and offering additional opportunities to engage elsewhere.